 39. Appellant contends the incident with I.M. was an accident; however, his explanation of the events following the moment he grabbed I.M.'s neck are not credible.
 If Appellant lost his balance, it was only momentarily.
 In the act of lifting up I.M. by the neck, it is not credible that Appellant could have thought his fingers were gripping any other part of I.M.'s anatomy.
-Even if Appellant was not looking at I.M., the moment his fingers closed beneath I.M.'s head and around I.M.'s neck, it is not credible that Appellant was not aware of that fact.
-The Appellant was standing upright for several seconds and could have lowered I.M. down to the gym floor, but did not do so.
+Even if Appellant was not looking at I.M., the moment his fingers closed beneath I.M.'s head and around I.M.'s neck, it is not credible that Appellant was standing upright for several seconds and could have lowered I.M. down to the gym floor, but did not do so.